kserve/kserve/docs/samples/v1beta1/torchserve/v1/bloom/README.md

 --handler ./Transformer_handler_generalized.py \
 --extra-files "Transformer_model/config.json,./setup_config.json,./Seq_classification_artifacts/index_to_name.json"
 ```

 ## Create NVMe Persistent Volume

 Use SSH to connect to the worker nodes and prepare the NVMe drives for Kubernetes, as follows.

-Run the lsblk command on each worker node to identify NVMe devices.
+Run the `lsblk`  command on each worker node to lists information about all available.

 ```bash
 NAME          MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT